coreinfrastructure/best-practices-badge/doc/security.md

 However, as with almost all real software development projects, we perform these processes in parallel, iterating and feeding back as appropriate.
+Each process is (notionally) run in parallel;
+each receives inputs and produces outputs.

 Below are the overall security requirements, followed by how we approach security in the rest of the software development processes: